Sanded and Refinished Treadles

 4. Loom Finish

 Leclerc makes a great loom.
 The finish on the outside of the temple cabinet and along the beams is that of fine furniture.
 However, on all four Leclerc looms we own the less-accessed parts often are left with a coarser finish.
 Some of that is from less-highly finished wood itself.
 But most of it is from less effort involved in applying the varnish with which these were initially produced.
 Don’t get me wrong, this is not a poor finish…just not that of a fine cherry table, for example.
 Since I was dismantling the entire loom I took the time and lightly sand all pieces that were found like this to a smooth finish and then applied boiled linseed in a light coat.
 The point of the light sanding was not to remove the original finish, but to smooth the rougher parts of the varnish itself out and then to reseal it with boiled linseed oil.
 The effect of this is overall less friction/chance of binding.
-Anything rough on a loom is an anomaly and counter-productive and should be looked after, at least here it is.
+Anything rough on a loom is an anomaly and counter-productive and should be looked after.

 A loom is a tool, not a showcase.
 Anything that you can do to increase its comfort and ease of functioning should be done…within reason, of course.
 On the Jano loom that I restored I added pieces of plastic that I trimmed off of a plastic toboggan (Crazy Carpet).
 These pieces I screwed along the inside of the temple uprights near the top as the shafts were rubbing there.
 These were attached after I refinished these parts.
 They not only protect the wood, but add to the ease of operation as well since they are so slippery.